-The German Navy’s new F125 frigate will have the capability to be deployed worldwide for up to two years before returning to the home base and can be in operation for up to 5,000 hours a year, including under tropical conditions.
+The German Navy’s latest F125 frigates can be deployed worldwide for up to two years before returning to the home base.
+They are capable of operating for up to 5,000h a year, even under tropical conditions.

 F125 frigate programme

 The German Navy started to plan a successor for the F122 Bremen Class frigates in 1997.

-The concept of the replacement frigates was originally as a multi-role combatant but, by 2005 the requirement for the F125 was based on a capability to counter asymmetric threats and perform stabilisation operations with lethal and non-lethal intervention.
+The concept of the replacement frigates was originally as a multi-role combatant, but by 2005, the requirement for the F125 was based on a capability to counter asymmetric threats and perform stabilisation operations with lethal and non-lethal intervention.

-In June 2007, ThyssenKrupp announced the Arge F125 consortium had been contracted by the Federal Office for Defence Technology and Procurement (BWB) for four F125 frigates.
-The Arge F125 consortium comprises the industrial leader, ThyssenKrupp Marine Systems (including Blohm + Voss and Nordseewerke) with Lurssen Werft.
+In June 2007, ThyssenKrupp announced the Arge F125 consortium had been contracted by the German Federal Office for Defence Technology and Procurement (BWB) for four F125 frigates.
+The Arge F125 consortium comprises industrial leader ThyssenKrupp Marine Systems (including Blohm + Voss and Nordseewerke) with Lurssen Werft.

-The number of crew represents an approximately 50% reduction in crew compared to previous generation frigates and is achieved partly through a high level of automation.
+Each frigate has two crews comprising 105 to 120 people, who are changed every four months.
+The number of crew represents an approximate 50% reduction in staff compared with previous generation frigates, achieved partly through a high level of automation.

 Command and control

-The deal covered the development and delivery of the system, including the complete software, hardware and infrastructure and the FuWES testing and performance verification for all four frigates.
+The deal covered the development and delivery of the system, including the complete software, hardware and infrastructure as well as the FuWES testing and performance verification for all four frigates.

-In order to provide tactical data exchange and a high level of interoperability with other joint and combined military platforms, the communications systems, link 11, link 16 and link 22 are integrated into F125 command and control system.
+In order to provide tactical data exchange and a high level of interoperability with other joint and combined military platforms, the communications systems link 11, link 16 and link 22 are integrated into the F125 command and control system.

 Integrated bridge and navigation system

-The integrated bridge and navigation system consists of six multi-function consoles capable of displaying various functions such as two X/S-band radars, two electronic chart display and information systems (ECDIS) and NautoConning navigation data which reads and displays in a logically arranged manner and distributes the navigation data.
+The integrated bridge and navigation system consists of six multi-function consoles that are capable of displaying various functions such as two X/S-band radars, two electronic chart display and information systems (ECDIS) and NautoConning navigation data, which reads and displays in a logically arranged manner while distributing the navigation data.

 One of the six consoles is for route planning purposes.
-The integrated bridge and navigation system encompasses the ship steering and control equipment, a Raytheon ring-laser based dual MINS marine inertial navigation system, two data distribution units and a complete set of navigational sensors and meteorological equipment.
+The integrated bridge and navigation system encompasses the ship steering and control equipment, as well as a Raytheon ring-laser-based dual marine inertial navigation system, two data distribution units and a complete set of navigational sensors and meteorological equipment.

-The F125 is also armed with non-lethal weapons, such as water cannons and searchlights for non-provocative deterrence and defence.
+The F125 frigate is equipped for defence against both air attack and land attack.
+It is armed with non-lethal weapons such as water cannons and searchlights for non-provocative deterrence and protection.

 The BWB awarded Oto Melara contracts for the supply of five 127/64 LW Alleggerito lightweight naval guns, four for installation on the F125 frigates and the fifth for training.

 The gun is installed on the forward gun deck.
-The turret of the 127/64 Alleggerito has a low radar cross section.
+The turret of the 127/64 Alleggerito has a low radar cross-section.

-The F125 has two 21-cell mk49 launchers armed with the Raytheon RIM-116 rolling airframe missile (RAM).
-The RAM point defence missile is a lightweight infrared homing surface-to-air missile for deployment against incoming anti-ship cruise missiles.
+The F125 has two 21-cell MK49 launchers armed with the Raytheon RIM-116 rolling airframe missile (RAM).
+The RAM point defence missile is a lightweight, infrared-homing, surface-to-air missile for deployment against incoming anti-ship cruise missiles.

 The navigation radar is installed on the roof of the bridge.